 Reading about interview skills and developing them are not the same activity.
 Every skill on this list requires practice — specifically, the kind of practice that puts you under realistic conditions and gives you honest feedback on where your performance actually stands versus where you believe it stands.

-This is the gap that Jobuai\’s Role Rehearsal™ is purpose-built to close.
+This is the gap that Jobuai’s Role Rehearsal™ is purpose-built to close.
 It is not a question bank or a static preparation tool.
-It is a dynamic, AI-powered interview simulation environment that develops interview skills through realistic practice and structured feedback — the same way any other complex skill is developed.
+It is a dynamic AI interview simulation that builds skills through realistic practice and structured feedback — like any other complex skill.

 The candidates who develop strong interview skills consistently outperform those with stronger backgrounds but underdeveloped execution.
 Role Rehearsal™ is how you close the skill gap before the interview where it determines your career.

-➡️ Try Role Rehearsal™ free at lightseagreen-dotterel-289894.hostingersite.com/blog/ — practice your actual interview questions, get multi-dimensional skill feedback, and walk into your next interview having genuinely built the skills that convert conversations into offers.
+Try Role Rehearsal™ free at Jobuai — practice your actual interview questions, get multi-dimensional skill feedback, and walk into your next interview having genuinely built the skills that convert conversations into offers.

 Interview Skills Development Tracker